The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 12. Do the hard work, so your customers don’t have to!

-As we have seen, the impact that can be seen by business is massive.
-The changes that can be made, small or large, should not be underestimated you can make, and your customers will appreciate it.
+As we have seen, the impact that can be seen by businesses is massive.
+The changes that can be made, small or large, should not be underestimated.
+You can, and your customers will appreciate it.

 Millions of people are affected by limiting conditions every day.

-The World Bank [14] report that 1 billion people (15% of the world’s population) experience some form of disability, while the ageing world population is expected to double by as soon as 2050 [15].
+The World Bank [14] report that 1 billion people (15% of the world’s population) experience some form of disability, while the ageing world population is expected to double by as early as 2050 [15].

-We are duty bound and empowered to do something about it.
-As a result it will help not only these potential customers, but everyone who interacts with your products.
+We are duty-bound and empowered to do something about it.
+As a result, it will help not only these potential customers but also everyone who interacts with your products.

-Taking steps to improve your digital accessibility will undoubtedly improve your users experience and boost your business.
-Here is my 12 step summary as how you can go about it:
+Taking steps to improve your digital accessibility will undoubtedly improve your users' experience and boost your business.
+Here is my 12-step summary of how you can go about it:

 Implement sufficient colour contrast